Global financial crisis in October 2008

-This article provides only a detailed description of the financial market events of October 2008.
-For the background information, causes, effects and policy responses see Financial crisis of 2007–08.
-For a timeline see Subprime crisis impact timeline.

 Beginning of October

-The policy response to the subprime crisis started in earnest after Lehman's failure in mid September 2008, accelerated after February 2009, and had become very large by September 2009.
+The policy response to the subprime crisis started in earnest after Lehman Brothers' failure in mid-September 2008, accelerated after February 2009, and had become very large by September 2009.
 Governments have relied on a portfolio of intervention tools, but the biggest commitments and outlays have been in the form of debt and asset guarantees, while purchases of bad assets have been very limited.
 Announcements directed at the banking system as a whole (general) and at specific banks (specific) were priced by the markets.
 General announcements tend to be associated with positive returns and specific announcements with negative ones.
 Moreover, general announcements exert cross-country spillovers but are perceived by the home-country banks as subsidies boosting the competitive advantage of foreign banks.
 Specific announcements exert spillovers on other banks.

 The United States Senate's version of the $700 billion bailout plan, HR1424, modified to expand bank deposit guarantees to $250,000 and to include $100 billion in tax breaks for businesses and alternative energy, passed with bi-partisan support 74–25 on October 1.
 Reaction in the House was mixed, but in a vote on Friday the House of Representatives passed the Emergency Economic Stabilization Act of 2008, as refashioned by the Senate, 263–171 in a bipartisan vote.

 Discussions were ongoing in Europe regarding possible remedies for financial instability in Europe leading up to a conference Saturday afternoon in Paris hosted by Nicolas Sarkozy, president of France.
 UniCredit of Italy was reported to be the latest bank to come under pressure.
 During the night of October 2 Greece followed Ireland's lead and guaranteed all bank deposits.

 On October 3 it was reported that Wachovia had rejected the previous offer from Citigroup in favor of acquisition by Wells Fargo, resulting in a legal dispute with Citigroup.

 In Britain, the Financial Services Authority announced on October 3 that effective Tuesday, October 7, the amount of the guarantee of bank deposits would be raised to £50,000 from £35,000.
 On Friday, October 3, the government of the Netherlands took over the Dutch operations of Fortis, replacing the bailout plan of September 28.

 Over the weekend and on Monday a major banking and financial crisis emerged in Iceland with its currency the krona, dropping 30% against the euro.
 At a meeting on Monday night emergency legislation was passed granting broad powers to the government to seize and regulate banks.
 The Landsbanki and Glitnir were seized, while Kaupthing was subjected to a rescue plan.

 On October 6, the Icelandic Financial Supervisory Authority decided temporarily to suspend from trading on regulated markets all financial instruments issued by Glitnir banki hf., Kaupþing banki hf., Landsbanki Íslands hf., Straumur-Burðarás fjárfestingarbanki hf., Spron hf., and Exista hf.